LaxminarayanJena/JavaBootCamp/README.md

 In other words, a constructor is a method that is called at runtime during the object creation by using the new operator.
 The JVM calls it automatically when we create an object.
 When we do not define a constructor in the class, the default constructor is always invisibly present in the class.
 There are the following reasons to use constructors:
-We use constructors to initialize the object with the default or initial state. we use the constructor to initialize the instance variable of the class.
+We use constructors to initialize the object with the default or initial state. we use the constructor to initialize the instance variable of the class. </br>

+ Constructors are not inherited, so you can't override them in the subclass. super Keyword: You can call the superclass constructor within the subclass constructor using super()

  #### Static
  The static keyword in Java is mainly used for memory management.
 Static variable is a class-level variable that is shared among all instances of the class.
 Unlike instance variables, which are unique to each object, static variables have the same value for all objects of a class. </br>